allthingslinux/tux/docs/content/support/index.md

 ---
 title: Support
+tags:
+  - support
 ---

 # Support

-!!! wip "Work in progress"
+!!! warning "Work in progress"
     This section is a work in progress.
 Please help us by contributing to the documentation.

 If you need any assistance with Tux or want to report bugs/leave feedback, we have many support channels available to help you.